-Dry air can impact a lot of things, including increased static and heightened risk for sickness.
+Dry air is the cause of many things, including increased static and heightened risk for sickness.
 Those two things may not cause the same level of concern, but they are both annoyances that could be prevented with the use of a humidifier.

 Why does the air dry out?

 The winter months bring cooler air and the drop in temperatures impacts the makeup of the air during the winter.
 Cooler air isn’t able to keep in the same amount of moisture as warmer air, which you likely notice when you experience dry skin and chapped lips.
 Your home can also experience the side effects of dry air—especially wood floors and furniture, potentially causing splitting and cracking, and paint is also at a higher risk of chipping.

 So, what can you do?